 When the author's name appears in the sentence, it does not need to be repeated in the citation.

+Recent literature has examined long-run price drifts following initial public offerings and other factors (Ritter 1991).
 Fisher (2009) reaches more or less the same conclusion.

 Several studies have shown that "F. oxysporum isolates collected as nonpathogenic or pathogenic to other hosts that have very similar or identical elongation factor 1α and mitochondrial small subunit genotypes as banana pathogens were shown to cause little or no disease on banana" (O'Donnell 1998, 2044).

 (Smith et al. 1998, 203)

 Last name, first name.
 Year.
 "Article Title."
 Journal volume (issue, if available): pages.
 URL or DOI.

 Novak, William J. 2008.
 "The Myth of the 'Weak' American State."
 American Historical Review 113:752-72. doi:10.1086/ahr.113.3.752